 Inside: How to make a super easy fall wreath with Toddlers and Preschoolers, using a paper plate!
 A fun keepsake to hang at your Thanksgiving get-toge ther.

 Every holiday I love to display keepsakes my (now grown) children made in school.

 I have a special drawer that holds all these treasures, and every time I pull one out to display, I silently thank the teacher that made it happen.

 After almost 20 years of teaching, I now get tagged in many personal Facebook photos, where alumni parents have pulled out holiday treasures their children made in my classroom, thanking me for creating memories they can display year after year.

-So, a year into teaching, my co-teacher came up with a simple paper plate wreath that our 2 and 3 year olds could easily do.
+So, a year into teaching, my co-teacher came up with a simple fall wreath that our 2 and 3 year olds could easily do.
 We display them during our preschool Thanksgiving Feast, and then the children take them home to hang in their homes.

 I love traditions.
 I love these paper plate wreaths that we make year after year!

 How to Make a Super Easy Fall Wreath with Toddlers and Preschoolers

 Before we even get started making these easy fall wreaths, we explore the real deal.